zyncinc/public/README.md

 # Zync iOS SDK
 www.zync.com

 Video Playback SDK for no DRM and FairPlay content.
-Note that FairPlay content can only be played on a real device.
+Note that FairPlay content can only be played on a real device (not via simulator).

 Feel free to have a look at the `Zync Example` project to see an example on how you can implement Zync into your project.